dwavesystems/dimod/docs/intro/intro_symbolic_math.rst

 remaining coefficients to zero, the model represents a single variable, :math:`x_1`.

-When your variable is in a linear term of a polynomial, such as :math:`3.7i`, the coefficient (:math:`3.7`) is represented in this same model by the value of the linear bias on the ``'i'``--labeled variable:
+When your variable is used in a linear term of a polynomial, such as :math:`3.7i`, the coefficient (:math:`3.7`) is represented in this same model by the value of the linear bias on the ``'i'``--labeled variable: